bplmaps/lmec-main-site/content/projects/cartography-challenge/_index.md

 Submissions are evaluated by a combination of Map Center staff and guest judges, according to that submission cycle's criteria.
 In addition to receiving a $200 prize and being featured in the Map Center's digital exhibition, winners will have their work formally accessioned into the Center's digital collections portal under a [Creative Commons license](https://creativecommons.org/licenses/).
 While we can only make one monetary award per submission cycle, we are happy to display and accession Honorary Mentions into our collections.

 There is no expectation that maps be made using a particular software or program, but maps must ultimately be submitted as static images.
-Submissions may be handmade, but must be submitted in a digital format (the Map Center can't accept mailed, physical submissions). **Unless otherwise stated, we do not accept web maps as submissions in the Cartography Challenge**.
+Submissions may be handmade, but must be submitted in a digital format (the Map Center can't accept mailed, physical submissions). **Unless otherwise stated, we do not accept interactive web maps as submissions in the Cartography Challenge**.

 ### Open challenges